-The State and Local Agreement (SLA) is a contract between the ITD and the local project sponsor.
+The State and Local Agreement (SLA) is a contract between the ITD and the sponsor.
 It outlines both parties' responsibilities.
-ITD will prepare the SLA using information provided by the Sponsor, under close coordination with the District TAP coordinator.
-The SLA will be developed for both project development and construction.
-An example SLA is included in Appendix A. Other example documents including the TAP Project Checklist can be found in Appendix A of this manual.
+ITD will prepare the SLA using information provided by the Sponsor, under close coordination with the District or LHTAC TAP coordinator.
+The SLA will be developed for both project development and construction phases of funding.
+The SLA is required to be fully executed prior to ITD obligating funds for the project, do not begin the project without a fully executed SLA and obligated funding.